ChainSafe/blst-ts/CONTRIBUTING.md

 There is a test that we run after each step to check that the binding can successfully be imported/required by node.
 If the import throws, we go to the next step in the flow.

 For both the download step and the build step, the binary is placed in the `prebuild` folder and renamed accordingly.
-That way it will be easily accessible at runtime by the `lib`.
+That way it will be easily accessible at runtime by the `lib` and by the workflow for publishing.

 ## Development and Testing